nayaba/poco-social/notes.md

 5. **require** all other libraries (mongoose, dotenv, helmet, and morgan)

+### Initialize git repository
+and create .gitignore file for .env before creating .env file in step 6

 6. **touch .env** in outermost folder

 7. **Create a mongoDB cluster**